Accredited since 2013

 The Andover Police Department received its initial accreditation by CALEA in 2013, having demonstrated compliance with a comprehensive set of over 360 police standards which are based on best practices that reflect the current thinking and experience of national law enforcement practitioners and researchers.
-Three years later, in December of 2015, the agency went through a second on-site, 4-day assessment, demonstrating its continued compliance with these CALEA standards.
-On April 2, 2016.
+In December of 2015, the agency went through a second on-site, 4-day assessment, demonstrating its continued compliance with these CALEA standards and were re-accredited on April 2, 2016.

 The Commission on Accreditation for Law Enforcement Agencies, Inc. was established as an independent accrediting authority in 1979 by the four major national law enforcement associations whose members represent approximately 80% of the law enforcement profession in this nation.
 They include: International Association of Chiefs of Police (IACP); National Organization of Black Law Enforcement Executives (NOBLE); National Sheriff’s Association (NSA); and Police Executive Research Forum (PERF).
 It derives its accreditation authority from those agencies that voluntarily participate in the accreditation program.
 Its goal is to improve the delivery of law enforcement services to the public by offering a body of standards, developed by law enforcement practitioners, covering a wide range of up-to-date law enforcement topics.